pubnub/pubnub-mcp-server/resources/sdk_docs/unity_objects.md

 `
 ```

-- Uuid (string): Unique user identifier.
+- Uuid: Type: string.
 If not supplied, current user's Uuid is used.
-- Execute (System.Action): System.Action of type PNRemoveUuidMetadataResult.
+- Execute: Type: System.Action of type PNRemoveUuidMetadataResult.
 - ExecuteAsync: Returns Task<PNResult<PNRemoveUuidMetadataResult>>.

 #### Sample code